 Life insurance riders can provide early access to life insurance benefits while you’re still alive if you fall terminally ill or require long-term care

-Permanent life insurance policies usually come with a “cash value component” that can be accessed while you’re still alive
+Some permanent life insurance policies come with a cash value component that you can withdraw from

-Canceling a life insurance policy only pays out if your permanent policy has a cash value, and doing so means you will no longer be insured (so your beneficiaries will not receive a death benefit when you die)
+Canceling your life insurance policy only pays out if your permanent policy has a cash value

-To recap: Life insurance riders are supplemental terms and conditions that activate with your policy, at an extra cost.
-There are many different types of life insurance riders (sometimes called “living benefits”) you can add regardless of policy type—term or permanent—depending on your specific needs.
-Riders can be helpful if you have certain illnesses, qualifying medical conditions or require long-term care.
+Life insurance riders are supplemental terms and conditions added to your policy at an extra cost.
+There are many different types of life insurance riders you can add regardless of policy type—term or permanent—depending on your specific needs.
+Some offer extra financial protection to your beneficiaries after you die, while others pay out to you if you have certain illnesses, qualifying medical conditions, or require long-term care.